chrischongyj/daily-news/docs/index.md

 Valve has unveiled three new hardware products: the Steam Frame VR headset, Steam Machine gaming PC, and Steam Controller.
 An AMA session is available for subscribers to ask questions about these innovations and Valve's strategy.

 **[Well-received big-budget Alien Earth TV series gets a second season](https://arstechnica.com/culture/2025/11/alien-earth-and-series-creator-noah-hawley-will-return-for-season-2/)**
-*tech* · 2025-11-12 · **Imp 4/5** — Entities: FX, Disney, Hulu, Noah Hawley
+*tech* · 2025-11-12 · **Imp 4/5** — Entities: Disney, FX, Noah Hawley

-The big-budget Alien Earth TV series has been renewed for a second season by FX, Disney+, and Hulu, with production set to begin next year in London.
-The deal, reportedly worth nine figures, secures creator Noah Hawley's return as the creative lead.
+The big-budget Alien Earth TV series has been renewed for a second season by Disney, with production set to begin next year in London.
+Creator Noah Hawley returns, following a lucrative deal reportedly worth nine figures.

 **[Wall Street CEOs flock to White House dinner with Trump](https://www.ft.com/content/97bf8c04-3d6c-477c-9f5f-e92786070a33)**
 *finance* · 2025-11-12 · **Imp 4/5** — Entities: Wall Street, CEOs, White House, Trump